PREAMBLE AND SUMMARY

 At this moment, there are no nuclear power development programmes in Italy.

 2.4.
-ORGANIZATIONS INVOLVED IN CONSTRUCTION OF NPPs
+ORGANIZATIONS INVOLVED IN THE CONSTRUCTION OF NUCLEAR POWER PLANTS

 2.5.
-ORGANIZATIONS INVOLVED IN OPERATION OF NPPs
+ORGANIZATIONS INVOLVED IN THE OPERATION OF NUCLEAR POWER PLANTS

 At present, there are no operating NPPs in Italy.

 2.6.
-ORGANIZATIONS INVOLVED IN DECOMMISSIONING OF NPPs
+ORGANIZATIONS INVOLVED IN THE DECOMMISSIONING OF NUCLEAR POWER PLANTS

-It is to be noted that the Italian legislation regulates the decommissioning of nuclear installations as a comprehensive set of actions whereby authorizations can be granted for subsequent phases leading up to planned and definite intermediate states.
-Such a possibility, however, is recognized on condition that the proposed subdivision into phases is shown to be part of an overall decommissioning plan leading up to a final site release and defining, inter alia, the destination of resulting radioactive materials.
+It is to be noted that Italy’s legislation regulates the decommissioning of nuclear installations as a comprehensive set of actions whereby authorizations can be granted for subsequent phases leading up to planned and definite intermediate states.
+Such a possibility, however, is recognized on the condition that the proposed subdivision into phases is shown to be part of an overall decommissioning plan leading up to a final site release and defining, inter alia, the destination of resulting radioactive materials.